MicrosoftDocs/CommunityToolkit/docs/maui/alerts/snackbar.md

 #### 1. Enable the snackbar usage with the MauiAppBuilder

-When using the `UseMauiCommunityToolkit` make use of the `options` parameter to enable the snackbar usage on windows as follows:
+When using the `UseMauiCommunityToolkit` make use of the `options` parameter to enable the snackbar usage on Windows as follows:

 ```csharp
 var builder = MauiApp.CreateBuilder()